fmristats/fmristats/README.rst

     * MetaResult has been renamed to PopulationResult.
 It is still possible to load a MetaResult from disk.
 However, this is now depreciated.
+    * A PopulationMap can now store an ATI-reference.
+    * Result has now the option to norm the BOLD-effect field to ATI with result.norm_to_ati().
+    * The function image2nii has now the option to zero any nan in the image.
+Needed for data export to Nistats.
+    * fmriprune and fsl4prune now give a name to mask they produce.
+    * Added nipype to install_requires.
+    * Added a warning to --inverse in fmrimap that the function currently only works for Warp and Displacement.

 .. changelog:: 0.0.5